Limelight Networks (NASDAQ:LLNW) Updates FY 2021 Earnings Guidance

-Limelight Networks (NASDAQ:LLNW) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Limelight Networks (NASDAQ:LLNW) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $-0.170-$-0.120 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.120.
 The company issued revenue guidance of $215 million-$220 million, compared to the consensus revenue estimate of $216.26 million.

-Limelight Networks (NASDAQ:LLNW) last released its quarterly earnings results on Thursday, November 4th.
-The information services provider reported ($0.04) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.03) by ($0.01).
-The firm had revenue of $55.20 million during the quarter, compared to the consensus estimate of $54.39 million.
-Limelight Networks had a negative net margin of 27.43% and a negative return on equity of 25.74%.
-The business’s revenue for the quarter was down 6.8% compared to the same quarter last year.
-During the same quarter last year, the firm earned ($0.03) earnings per share.
-On average, equities research analysts anticipate that Limelight Networks will post -0.28 EPS for the current year.
+Several research analysts have recently weighed in on the company.
+Raymond James assumed coverage on Limelight Networks in a research report on Monday, August 9th.
+They set a market perform rating for the company.
+Lake Street Capital reduced their price objective on Limelight Networks from $5.50 to $4.50 and set a buy rating for the company in a research report on Friday, July 30th.
+The Goldman Sachs Group reduced their price target on Limelight Networks from $2.50 to $2.25 and set a sell rating for the company in a research report on Tuesday, August 3rd.
+Craig Hallum raised Limelight Networks from a hold rating to a buy rating and increased their price target for the company from $3.50 to $4.00 in a research report on Friday, October 15th.
+Finally, DA Davidson raised Limelight Networks from an underperform rating to a neutral rating in a research report on Friday, July 30th.
+Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and two have issued a buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $3.88.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Bank of New York Mellon Corp raised its holdings in shares of Limelight Networks by 7.0% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 529,077 shares of the information services provider’s stock worth $1,260,000 after buying an additional 34,759 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in shares of Limelight Networks by 84.9% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 35,334 shares of the information services provider’s stock worth $84,000 after buying an additional 16,227 shares in the last quarter.
-Janus Henderson Group PLC acquired a new position in shares of Limelight Networks during the 3rd quarter worth $30,000.
-Millennium Management LLC raised its holdings in shares of Limelight Networks by 145.2% during the 3rd quarter.
-Millennium Management LLC now owns 54,275 shares of the information services provider’s stock worth $129,000 after buying an additional 32,141 shares in the last quarter.
-Finally, Cubist Systematic Strategies LLC raised its holdings in shares of Limelight Networks by 65.7% during the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 106,847 shares of the information services provider’s stock worth $254,000 after buying an additional 42,361 shares in the last quarter.
-53.04% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in LLNW.
+Janus Henderson Group PLC bought a new position in shares of Limelight Networks during the third quarter worth approximately $30,000.
+BNP Paribas Arbitrage SA increased its stake in shares of Limelight Networks by 84.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 35,334 shares of the information services provider’s stock worth $84,000 after purchasing an additional 16,227 shares during the period.
+Millennium Management LLC increased its stake in shares of Limelight Networks by 145.2% during the third quarter.
+Millennium Management LLC now owns 54,275 shares of the information services provider’s stock worth $129,000 after purchasing an additional 32,141 shares during the period.
+Cubist Systematic Strategies LLC increased its stake in shares of Limelight Networks by 65.7% during the third quarter.
+Cubist Systematic Strategies LLC now owns 106,847 shares of the information services provider’s stock worth $254,000 after purchasing an additional 42,361 shares during the period.
+Finally, Invesco Ltd. increased its stake in shares of Limelight Networks by 5.6% during the second quarter.
+Invesco Ltd. now owns 136,307 shares of the information services provider’s stock worth $430,000 after purchasing an additional 7,168 shares during the period.
+Hedge funds and other institutional investors own 53.04% of the company’s stock.

 About Limelight Networks